-THE INVERSE FIRST-PASSAGE PROBLEM AND OPTIMAL STOPPING BY ERIK EKSTRÖM1 AND SVANTE JANSON2 Uppsala University Given a survival distribution on the positive half-axis and a Brownian motion, a solution of the inverse first-passage problem consists of a boundary so that the first passage time over the boundary has the given distribution.
+THE INVERSE FIRST-PASSAGE PROBLEM AND OPTIMAL STOPPING ERIK EKSTRÖM1 AND SVANTE JANSON2 ABSTRACT.
+Given a survival distribution on the positive half-axis and a Brownian motion, a solution of the inverse first-passage problem consists of a boundary so that the first passage time over the boundary has the given distribution.
 We show that the solution of the inverse first-passage problem coincides with the solution of a related optimal stopping problem.
 Consequently, methods from optimal stopping theory may be applied in the study of the inverse first-passage problem.
 We illustrate this with a study of the associated integral equation for the boundary.
-1. Introduction.
-In the inverse first-passage problem, one asks for a boundary so that the first passage time of a Brownian motion over this boundary has a given distribution.
-Anulova [1] provided the existence of a barrier solution, that is, a lower semicontinuous boundary solving the inverse first-passage problem.
+1. Introduction In the inverse first-passage problem one asks for a boundary so that the first passage time of a Brownian motion over this boundary has a given distribution.
+Anulova [1] provided the existence of a barrier solution, i.e. a lower semi-continuous boundary solving the inverse first-passage problem.
 The key step in [1] is the approximation of the given distribution with discrete ones.
 While the solution for a discrete distribution is straightforward to produce in theory, it is less obvious how to determine any qualitative properties of the solution.
 Moreover, the convergence of the discrete approximation is only guaranteed along a subsequence, and the procedure gives little insight about what properties of the discrete solution are preserved in the limit.
-A key step toward a better understanding of the inverse first-passage problem was taken by Avellaneda and Zhu [2], who argued that the pair consisting of the boundary and the distribution of the Brownian paths that did not yet hit the boundary satisfies a parabolic free-boundary problem.
+A key step towards a better understanding of the inverse first-passage problem was taken by Avellaneda and Zhu [2], who argued that the pair consisting of the boundary and the distribution of the Brownian paths that did not yet hit the boundary satisfies a parabolic free-boundary problem.
 Cheng, Chen, Chadam and Saunders [4] proved the existence and uniqueness of solutions (in the viscosity sense) to the corresponding variational inequality, and under the assumption that the given survival distribution function is continuous, the same authors showed in [3] that the solution of the variational inequality indeed provides a solution of the inverse first-passage problem.
-Interestingly, the variational inequality suggested in [2], and treated mathematically in [4] and [3], is identical to the variational inequality associated with a Received August 2015.
+Date: 31 August, 2015.